leogreal/fullstack-python-test/README.md

 Feel free to ask us any question.
 *Nicholas Drabowski* - **nicholas@portaltelemedicina.com.br**
+*Luiz Roberto Lethang Rodolpho* - **luiz@portaltelemedicina.com.br**

-You have 7 days counting from tomorrow to finish and deliver us the address of your github repository.
+You have 5 days counting from tomorrow to finish and deliver us the address of your github repository.
 Please, let us know if you need more time.